merely-useful/py-rse/r-rse/course-design.md

     - Deadlines for milestones to acheive for project, with instructor feedback on progress
     - Out-of-class formative assessments based on maybe learnr tutorials?
     - After completing in-class exercises, go over them as class?
+    - Peer review activities?
+E.g. exercises that have a rubric that go with them that can be used to guide peer review.

 - Key resources to use for this:
   - R packages: usethis, devtools, drake?, pkgdown, testthat, styler, rmarkdown